steqeq/0000/docs/how-to/fine-tuning-llms/kernel-fusion-using-ck.md

 The tested models are OPT-1.3B, 2.7B, 6.7B and 13B FP16 models and the corresponding SmoothQuant INT8 OPT models were obtained from Hugging Face.

 Note that since the default values were used for the tunable parameters of the fundamental instance, the performance of the INT8 kernel is suboptimal.
-Use [ckProfiler](https://github.com/ROCm/composable_kernel/tree/develop/profiler) to obtain the optimal parameter combination and improve performance.

 Figure 7 shows the performance comparisons between the original FP16 and the SmoothQuant-quantized INT8 models on a single MI300X accelerator.
 The GPU memory footprints of SmoothQuant-quantized models are significantly reduced.
-It also indicates the per-sample inference latency is significantly reduced for all SmoothQuant-quantized OPT model (illustrated in (b)).
+It also indicates the per-sample inference latency is significantly reduced for all SmoothQuant-quantized OPT models (illustrated in (b)).
 Notably, the performance of the CK instance-based INT8 kernel steadily improves with an increase in model size.

 <!--
 ================